GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/readingList/index.md

 has_warning: This permission <a href="/docs/extensions/mv3/permission_warnings/#permissions_with_warnings">triggers a warning</a>.
 ---

-Chrome features a reading list which allows users to save web pages to read later or when offline.
+Chrome features a reading list located on the side panel.
+It lets users save web pages to read later or when offline.
-Use the Reading List API to retrieve existing items and to add and remove items from the list.
+Use the Reading List API to retrieve existing items and add or remove items from the list.

 <figure>
   {% Img src="image/wVNVUJS8Z8O04i1tJKSdsp6nkRQ2/isx7uJZA6B8YmEGTFmB6.png", alt="Reading list showing a number of articles", width="400", height="371" %}